Curb Agajanian Performance Group

 The Curb Agajanian Performance Group is an American motorsports team, currently competing as a co-entrant in IndyCar and IMSA.
 It is owned by record executive Mike Curb and racing personality Cary Agajanian, the son of the late J. C. Agajanian, a race promoter and race car owner.
 It has fielded an IndyCar entry or co-entry in various races since 2001.
 Curb also was involved with NASCAR in both the Xfinity Series and Sprint Cup Series, owning Curb Racing from 1984 to 2011.
 Curb had several business partners in the NASCAR operation over the years, including Agajanian from 1998 to 2006.

-CAPG has won two Indianapolis 500 races as a co-owner, in 2011 with Dan Wheldon, and in 2016 with Alexander Rossi.
+CAPG has won three Indianapolis 500 races as a co-owner, in 2011 with Dan Wheldon, in 2016 with Alexander Rossi and in 2026 with Felix Rosenqvist.

 History

 For the 2001 season, the team partnered with Beck Motorsports and returned to full-time competition with veteran driver Billy Boat.
 Boat finished 2nd at Nashville Superspeedway and finished 4th in points.

 Boat went on to form Agajanian/Boat Racing with Cary Agajanian in 2002 and captured the pole at Nashville and finished 13th in points.
 In 2003 Agajanian joined forces with Sam Schmidt Motorsports at the Indy 500 to field a car for Richie Hearn who was knocked out by an accident.

 In 2004, CURB/Agajanian/Beck Motorsports came into being and P. J. Jones drove their entry in the Indy 500 to a 28th place DNF.
 In 2005, the team fielded a last-minute Indy 500 entry for rookie Arie Luyendyk Jr., however the car never handled properly and Luyendyk's best speed was easily bumped by Felipe Giaffone, leaving Luyendyk and the C/A/B team the only entry bumped from the field that year.

 The team merged with Team Leader Motorsports to field 2 cars for the 2006 Indianapolis 500.
 The first team with driver P. J. Jones was Beck Motorsports owned by Greg Beck which was founded in 1995.
 The second team driven by Stephan Gregoire was owned by Kent Baker which was founded in 1988.
 Both Baker and Beck had many years experience working with their own and various other Indy Car teams.
 They were joined by Cary Agajanian and Mike Curb of Curb Agajanian Motorsports.
 The two teams ended their partnership for 2007 with P. J. Jones competing for Team Leader Motorsports.